balamurugan1603/Face-detection-Age-Gender-Classification-using-pretrained-CNNs/README.md

 # Face-detection-and-Age-Gender-Classification-using-CNNs

-Three CNNs are being used in this project.
+Three pretrained CNNs are being used in this project.
 The model files can't be shared here due to the memory limits.
 Instead here is the link for the files.
 **link for the models** ~ https://drive.google.com/drive/folders/1pGOFd_GwLfIY1YeambTaT7z6h9eXPf0G?usp=sharing

 You can check the model architecture here ~ https://netron.app/